The Department of Student Activities thanks you for volunteering your time, energy, and expertise to help our clubs/organizations be successful.

 We recognize the great amount of time and attention that you give to your group, and hope that you get a lot out of this experience.
 You are making a difference on campus!

 We recognize that during your work as a club/organization advisor, you have special needs along with the rewards and challenges that you are sure to face.
-Please contact Cat Carnley or John Bennett, Assistant Deans for Student Activities, if you need additional assistance (674-8080).
+Please contact Cat McGuire Carnley, Director of Student Activities, if you need additional assistance (674-8080).
 Whether it is answering a question, helping with a training session, or assisting with an organizational problem, we are here to help you and the members of the club/organization get the most out of your experience.

 Tools you'll need to be a successful advisor include: